chubbychang914/chubbychang914/README.md

 # 👾 About Me
 <h4>
-Hey there 👋 My name is Johnny and I'm a frontend developer with a passion to create clean and maintainable code.
+Hey there 👋 I'm Johnny, a frontend developer with a passion to create clean and maintainable code.
-I am eager to learn from experienced team members and expand my skills and knowledge in web development while contributing to collaborative projects!
+I'm eager to learn from experienced team members and expand my skills and knowledge in web development while contributing to collaborative projects!
 </h4>